top of page

 5. I hid my face from him This seems to be an echo of Isaiah 53:3, “He was despised as one from whom men hide their face.”
 When Zerubavel hides his face from the Mashiach, who becomes “angry.”
 Why?
 Because this delays the Redemption.
 Very few can behold the truth of the Mashiach concealed in Edom.
 This is why he says, “Come nearer to me.
 Why do you hide your face from me?”

-7. Suddenly he appeared as a strong young man He had no appearance that we would desire him, but the eyes of Zerubavel were opened to see the spiritual reality: This man is indeed the Mashiach of HaShem.
+7. Suddenly he appeared as a strong young man He had no appearance that would make us desire him, but Zerubavel's eyes were opened to see the spiritual reality: This man is indeed the Mashiach of HaShem.

 Light to the Nations